Skip to main content

 Download Event to Calendar

-Following on from some of the themes raised in Nagalro’s excellent conference in October 2022 on domestic abuse and coercive and controlling behaviours (CCB), this conference will examine the ‘parental alienation’ (PA) ‘model’ and myths, and it's history within the UK Family Courts.
-Our aim is to expose the lens of interpretation through which allegations of PA reframe the issues before the Court, and how easy it is to lose focus so that the child becomes the object rather than the subject.
-We also aim to create learning points about PA for attendees from other jurisdictions and professions.
+Following on from Nagalro’s excellent conference in October 2022 on domestic abuse (DA) and coercive and controlling behaviours (CCB), our Spring 2024 conference will examine the ‘parental alienation’ (PA) ‘model’ and myths, it's history within the UK Family Courts, and the current debates.
+We aim to examine the lens of interpretation through which allegations of PA reframe the issues before the Court, and demonstrate how easy it is to lose focus, so that the child becomes the object rather than the subject.
+We also hope to create learning points about PA for attendees from other jurisdictions and professions.

 The landmark Domestic Abuse Act 2021 brought changes which crucially recognised children as victims of domestic abuse in their own right for the very first time.
-To ensure procedural fairness, all social workers have a duty to uphold adherence to PD 12J: ' Child Arrangements and Contact Orders : Domestic Abuse and Harm', PD 3AA: 'Vulnerable Persons : Participation in proceedings and giving evidence', and Part 25: 'Experts and Assessors', and a good understanding of dynamics of domestic abuse throughout the family justice system.
 From this base we will look at the evidence around DA, child abuse (CA) and PA and we will examine:

 • Key judgements, legislation and statutory guidance – the legal framework